Plant Tissue Culture Media Ingredients

 -

-Micropropagation: Mass production of disease-free banana, potato, or orchids.
+Micropropagation: Commercial generation of disease free banana, potato or orchids.

 -